-Add your salt, lavender buds, carrier oil, and essential oil, to a mixing bowl.
+Add your salt, lavender buds, carrier oil, and essential oil to a mixing bowl.
 Combine well so the oil coats the salt and the essential oils and lavender are disbursed.
-Then, add to your jar and tie off with a cute sprig of fresh rosemary or lavender!
+Then, add the mixture to your jar and tie off with a cute sprig of fresh rosemary or lavender!
 Short, flat jars work best for bath salts so they’re easy to scoop out.

 Lemon Sugar Scrub

 Best for: Gardeners, painters, and artists: essentially any mom who uses her hands throughout the day

 The refreshing, uplifting lemon scent is enough to transport any woman to paradise.
 This scrub works for hands, feet, and body or as a facial exfoliator as long as the sugar is very fine.
 Raw sugar tends to be larger and not great for the sensitive skin on the face.